Tampa Car Accident Lawyer

 - Car manufacturers

-- Companies responsible for producing or selling vehicle safety equipment
+- Companies responsible for producing or selling vehicle safety equipment depending on the types of car

 - Everyone who contributes to an accident shares responsibility for the financial fallout